iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

   [JSON](https://pkg.go.dev/encoding/json#Marshal) or other specific tags trimmed away.

-- `/pkg/models/request`: HTTP request models sent by the client and received by the server.
+- `/pkg/models/request`: HTTP request models, sent by the client and received by the server.
 Go fields shall be tagged with:

   - [JSON](https://pkg.go.dev/encoding/json#Marshal) specific tags to declare
-    how they ought to be serialized
+    how they will be serialized.

-  - [Gin](https://gin-gonic.com/) specific tags such as which fields are required or optional, and sensible defaults;
+  - [Gin](https://gin-gonic.com/) specific tags such as which fields are required or optional, and sensible defaults.

-  - and [Swaggo](https://github.com/swaggo/swag) specific tags for better Swagger specification generation.
+  - [Swaggo](https://github.com/swaggo/swag) specific tags for better Swagger specification generation.

   There are some categories of request models for the same objects, namely: